 Legal Advice for Resident Alien — 90 results

-Written by attorney Amy L Becerra, about 5 years ago.
+Written by attorney Amy L Becerra, over 5 years ago.

 Marriage to a U.S. Citizen and I-130 Beneficiary A K-3 visa applicant must have a valid marriage to a U.S. citizen, be the beneficiary of a pending I-130 immediate relative petition, and... more

 Written by attorney Gary Chodorow, about 1 year ago.

 This memo summarizes the rights and obligations of a person who has become a U.S. lawful permanent resident (LPR), also known as a "green card" holder.
 Topics covered include manufacture... more

 Written by attorney Elizabeth Blandon, 12 months ago.

 Every single day many people attempt to cross the U.S. border because they are fleeing persecution in their home country.
 Their goal is simple: to seek refuge in the United States where... more